14 Magical Holiday Activities in Central Massachusetts

 5. Go to Christmas by Candlelight at Old Sturbridge Village.

-At the event, you can take in all the sights of Christmas, including the decorated village, a nightly tree lighting ceremony, and recreated 1800’s-style decor.
-Try taking a ride on a horse-drawn carry all, watch demonstrations of classic Christmas projects, and enjoy stories and live music.
+At the event, you can take in all the sights of Christmas, including the decorated village, recreated 1800’s-style decor, a journey through old-time music, and visiting Santa’s cabin.

 Tickets prices vary depending on whether you purchase them in advance or at the door, and sometimes depending on the day.
-For the best rates, purchase online in advance, which is $36 for non-member adults and $18 for non-member children.
+For the best rates, purchase online in advance before the end of November, which will run you $34 for non-member adults and $16 for non-member children.
 Children 3 and under are free.

 6. Shop at a holiday fair.